-Our fees in connection with the administration of your estate will be considered at the relevant time, based on the complexity of your estate, for example, taking into consideration whether a full Inheritance Tax Return is required, the number of assets involved and whether there are any complicating factors.
+Our fees in connection with the administration of your estate will be considered at the relevant time, based on the complexity of your estate, for example, taking into consideration whether a full IHT is required, the number of assets involved and whether there are any complicating factors.

 We do not charge a premium for the administration of an estate where LA partners are named as your executor(s).